christofolo/christofolo.github.io/musictheory.md

 8. Move __1__ fret and play the 20th fret to complete the scale.

 ![ ]({{ site.baseurl }}/images/fretboard-c-major-frets.png?abc){: .mx-auto.d-block :}
-*Sing or hum the pitches as you play them.
-If you sing, then say the solfege syllables.
-8th fret ("Do"), 10th fret ("Re"), and so on...
-Sing "Do" for the 1st note and the last note because they are 12 frets apart.*
+*There are 7 notes.
+Remember that the two pitches that are 12 frets apart get the same name.*

 You can use the formula anywhere on the guitar.
 Let's choose the 3rd fret of the low E string as our starting point.

 ![ ]({{ site.baseurl }}/images/gmajor-scale-221-2221.png?abc){: .mx-auto.d-block :}
 *Sing or hum the pitches as you play them.
 3rd fret ("Do"), 5th fret ("Re"), and so on...*

-Definitions to learn: the first note in a scale is called the Tonic.

-Here is a visual representation of a Major Scale using "scale degrees".
-As you can see, it follows the 221-2221 pattern.
+Remember that the note at the 3rd fret is the same note as the 15th fret, just at an octave higher.
+So if you count the notes that result from the Major Scale pattern, then you will find it creates a "palette" of 7 notes.

 ![ ]({{ site.baseurl }}/images/major-scale-pattern-rainbow.png?abc?2272022){: .mx-auto.d-block :}
 *There are only 7 notes.
 The last note is "1" again but at the higher "octave".*

+__This is why there are 7 principle note names: A, B, C, D, E, F, G!__

 Practice Exercises: